Site Menu

 Option two: Write a dissertation on a subject of your choosing within the framework of conservative Christianity.
 The dissertation must align with biblical teachings and not endorse anything that Scripture identifies as sin, such as promoting an LGBTQ+ lifestyle.

-Doctor of Ministry: The dissertation must be 50,000 -75,000 words.
+Doctor of Christian Ministry: The dissertation must be 50,000 -75,000 words.
+It should address ministry practice, preaching, pastoral leadership, church health, discipleship, counseling, evangelism, or another real ministry problem.

 Email: students@wisdomschoolofchristiantheology.org.